gonzaferreiro/Networks_Analysis_plus_Recommendations_system/README.md

 ## What you'll find in the recommendations systems section

+Till recently, people generally tended to buy products recommended to them by their friends or the people they trust.
+This used to be the primary method of purchase when there was any doubt about the product.
+But with the advent of the digital age, that circle has expanded to include online sites that utilize some sort of recommendation engine.

+A recommendation engine filters the data using different algorithms and recommends the most relevant items to users.
+It first captures the past behaviour of a customer and based on that, recommends products which the users might be likely to buy.

+If a completely new user visits an e-commerce site, that site will not have any past history of that user.
+So how does the site go about recommending products to the user in such a scenario?
+One possible solution could be to recommend the best selling products, i.e. the products which are high in demand.
+Another possible solution could be to recommend the products which would bring the maximum profit to the business.

+If we can recommend a few items to a customer based on their needs and interests, it will create a positive impact on the user experience and lead to frequent visits.
+Hence, businesses nowadays are building smart and intelligent recommendation engines by studying the past behavior of their users.

 This part of the project goes through every step about building a recommendation system.
 Exploring several techniques and algorithms to accomplish that and finally evaluating one of them using different kind of metrics.

 Some of the techniques used in this section are: